ImY0mu/smmo-wiki-resources/en/activities-and-challenges/travelling.md

 For each step there is a chance for the player to recieve an amount of gold or EXP.

-All steps are followed by a cooldown on the step button, which can range from X-X seconds.
+All steps are followed by a cooldown on the step button, which can range from 4-9 seconds (hardcap is 3.5 seconds with active effects).

 There are different possible events that may occur when stepping:
 - Travel text; "*You take a step...*"